Literature: Paper Towns

 - Potty Emergency: Ben ends up peeing into a beer bottle because the gang can't afford to stop their car for bathroom breaks while trying to reach Agloe in time.

-- As well as Q's English teacher, Dr. Holden.
+- Q's English teacher is Dr. Holden.

 - Something That Begins with "Boring": Q, Ben, Radar, and Lacy play metaphysical eye spy on the road trip.
 They're definitely bored, but the "metaphysical" part stops it from being trivial.

 - Spoiled by the Format: Lampshaded. "...Mom and Dad were watching TV.
 "Want to watch?" my mom asked.
 "They're about to crack the case."
 It was one of those solve-the-murder crime shows."

 - Token Minority: Radar; he even lampshades this by referring to himself as the "token black friend" of the group.

 - There Was a Door: Q and his friends end up breaking through the boarded-up windows of the mini-mall when they couldn't get the doors open by pulling.
 Later on, Q realizes the doors open inwards and finds that they weren't locked at all.